sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 }
 ```

-Since we want to use our uniforms in the fragment shader now, we need to change it's visibility.
+Since we want to use our uniforms in the fragment shader now, we need to change its visibility.

 ```rust
 // lib.rs